MTH229 with Julia

 For example, blank notebooks for test taking, etc. are found by following these links:

-.
-The .ipynb
+The provided .ipynb

-notebooks only contain modest background details.
+notebooks only contain modest background details and a few examples.

 There are a few idiosyncrasies in the WeBWorK